acciarric/acciarric.github.io/_pages/about.md

 Welcome to my HomePage!

-I am an Italian mathematician and currently I am an Associate Professor in Algebra (with ASN qualification as "[professore di prima fascia](https://asn21.cineca.it/pubblico/miur/esito-abilitato/01%252FA2/1/4) in 01/MATH-02 Algebra e Geometria") at the [Department of Physics, Informatics and Mathematics](https://www.fim.unimore.it/it) of the [University of Modena and Reggio Emilia](https://www.unimore.it/)- Italy.
+<p  style="color:var(--global-theme-color)">‌Short Bio.</p> I am an Italian mathematician and currently I am an Associate Professor in Algebra (with ASN qualification as "[professore di prima fascia](https://asn21.cineca.it/pubblico/miur/esito-abilitato/01%252FA2/1/4) in 01/MATH-02 Algebra e Geometria") at the [Department of Physics, Informatics and Mathematics](https://www.fim.unimore.it/it) of the [University of Modena and Reggio Emilia](https://www.unimore.it/)- Italy.

 I received my Bachelor and Master degrees in Mathematics at the [Universit&agrave; degli Studi di Roma "La Sapienza"](http://www.uniroma1.it) (Italy).
 Then I moved to the [Università degli Studi di L'Aquila](http://www.univaq.it/) for my PhD degree, and I spent two years at the [Universidad del País Vasco/Euskal Herriko Unibertsitatea](http://www.ehu.es/) (Spain) working in collaboration with my PhD supervisor [Gustavo Fernández-Alcober](https://ekoizpen-zientifikoa.ehu.eus/investigadores/128893/detalle).